Looking to dine out at the best Oakville restaurants?

 Our comprehensive guide to Oakville restaurants features the best fine dining rooms, cafes, bakeries, vegan eateries, ice cream parlours, pubs and cocktail bars.

 Best Oakville Restaurants

-My fondest memories of moving to Oakville were my families enthusiasm for sampling our new home’s enviable restaurant scene.
+My fondest memory of moving to Oakville was my family’s enthusiasm for sampling our new home’s enviable restaurant scene.
 And while many popular Oakville restaurants have come and gone, the city’s foodie experiences are thriving.

 While Oakville’s penchant for castle-inspired mansions give the town a posh air, the city stretches far and offers excellent meals at many price points.
 Explore the best Oakville restaurants and you’ll find yourself on a road trip from Glen Abbey to Bronte, Erin Mills to the town’s historic downtown strip.

 If you’re keen to visit Oakville for a culinary getaway we suggest parking your car and enjoying a pedestrian dine around along Lakeshore Road.
 Some of the best Oakville restaurants are located a short walk from Town Square.
 You’ll want to dress to impress at the glamerous dining rooms at Hexagon, Jonathans and Oliver’s.